 How to pay off credit card debt

-The key to correcting this situation is a three-pronged attack of changing spending habits, changing saving habits, and pursuing a debt payoff strategy.
+The key to correcting this situation is a three-pronged approach of changing your spending habits, developing saving habits, and pursuing a strategy to pay off your debt.

-You have to make choices when deciding how to pay off debt.
-Paying more than the minimum payment shortens your overall payoff time.
-If you have multiple cards, decide what strategy you’ll use for paying them off.
+You have choices to make when deciding how to pay off debt.
+If you have multiple cards, pick what strategy you’ll use for paying them off.

-- Pick your debt with the highest interest rate and pay it off first, reducing your overall interest payments.
+- Select your debt with the highest interest rate and pay it off first, reducing your overall interest payments.

 - Pay off a card with the smallest balance first, giving you a sense of accomplishment on your payoff path and reducing temptation to spend.

 - Pay down the debt on any cards that are close to your credit limit.